Click column header to sort

 The Human Resources Assistant provides administrative and project support to the Allendale plant, under the direction of the Human Resources Manager, Human Resources Generalist, and Safety Supervisor.
 In addition to assisting with general administrative duties, the HR Assistant provides advice, assistance, and follow-up on company policies, procedures, health benefits, and coordinates the resolution of specific policy-related and procedural issues and inquiries.

 This position is responsible for sanitation of equipment/building, aiding in the shutdown of equipment, the cleaning of department conveyors, and general cleaning of areas and utensils/containers in the Cheese Production Department.

 This position requires responsibility for accurately testing all samples pertaining to in-process monitoring and final product analysis for adjustments by production and the determination or disposition of all products.

-Leprino Foods’ history dates to over 65 years ago, when the Leprino family first started making small batches of mozzarella for local markets and eateries in Denver.
+Leprino Foods’ history dates back over 65 years, when Jim Leprino first started making small batches of mozzarella for local markets and eateries in the Little Italy neighborhood of Denver.
 We’ve grown a bit since then.
-Today, we are the largest manufacturer of mozzarella and lactose in the world, and a leading producer of whey protein.
-Still owned by the Leprino family, we’ve set our sights to become the “World’s Best Dairy Food and Ingredient Company.”
-To help us achieve that ambitious vision, we’re looking for our secret ingredient: motivated individuals who are the absolute best at what they do.
-From three people in a small cheese shop in the early 1950s, we have grown to over 4,300 employees throughout our 16 global locations.
+Today, Leprino is the largest manufacturer of mozzarella and lactose in the world, and a leading producer of whey protein.
+Still owned by Jim and the Leprino family, our sights are set to be the “World’s Best Dairy Food and Ingredient Company.”
+To help us achieve that daring vision, we’re looking for our secret ingredient: You.
+A motivated individual who is the best at what you do.
+Three people in a small corner grocery store in the early 1950s have now grown to over 4,300 employees throughout 16 global locations.
 Will you join us on our journey?

 The Master Electrician performs a variety of electrical trade functions, such as installation, maintenance, or repair of equipment for the generation, distribution, or utilization of electric energy.